agylia/public-api/README.md

 You can use the `send_welcome` parameter to enable the sending of a welcome email message for new user accounts.
 The default is to suppress the sending of welcome emails.

+You can also use the `override_mandatory_check` parameter to create a user with an incomplete profile.
+The `username`, `forename`, and `surname` fields are still required, but any custom mandatory fields you may have configured can be omitted.

 If the user exists and the create action is specified then the service will return a `409`.

 ```